Updated: Mar 26

 I had adapted the Grilled Pizza Dough recipe from Peter Reinhart's American Pie.
-But, I just couldn't get the texture of the dough right; here're a few attempts which I had tried.
+But, I just couldn't get the texture of the dough right; here're a few attempts that I had tried.

 That was my Margherita.
 Right off the bat, I just have to go back to the basics.
 At 1st glance, it looked okay and just about right.
 But as I sliced into the pizza and saw the cross-section, I was disappointed.